What’s the big deal with German food?

 Similar but more likely to be found at Christmas markets is the Kartoffelpuffer, though these potato patties are deep-fried and served with applesauce or garlic sauce.
 There are the gorgeously brown Bratkartoffeln, or fried potatoes, which have an uninspired name but are usually excellent, and studded with little bits of onion and bacon.

-Other fun German foods
+Fun German foods

 I have only touched the very surface of wonderful German foods, but it’s worth noting a couple of others.
 The ubiquitous Sauerkraut, a fermented shredded cabbage flavoured with caraway seeds and juniper berries, is served warm alongside every kind of meat dish.